hiveml/simple-ml-serving/README.md

     --image=$HOME/flower_photos/daisy/21652746_cc379e0eea_m.jpg
 ```

-Alternatively, if you have [Docker](https://www.docker.com/get-docker) installed, you can use my prebuilt [Docker image](https://hub.docker.com/r/liubowei/simple-ml-serving/) like so:
+Alternatively, if you have [Docker](https://www.docker.com/get-docker) installed, you can use this [prebuilt Docker image](https://hub.docker.com/r/liubowei/simple-ml-serving/) like so:

 ```
-sudo docker run -it -P liubowei/simple-ml-serving:latest /bin/bash
+sudo docker run -it --net=host liubowei/simple-ml-serving:latest /bin/bash

->>> cd ~ && cat test.sh && bash test.sh
+>>> cat test.sh && bash test.sh
 ```

 which puts you into an interactive shell inside the container and runs the above command; you can also follow along with the rest of this post inside the container if you wish.